momentumproject/momentum/README.md

 # momentum
+![momentum/Hero Image Treatments/IMG_0072.PNG]

-The project home of the Momentum Project
+The project home of the Momentum.

 Momentum is a collective of campaigners and creatives working together to promote progressive change in the United States and oppose the Trump agenda.